getodk/docs/odk1-src/security-privacy.rst

 Downloads from the Google Play Store are compiled into aggregated usage statistics.

-Crash reports you elect to send are provided to us as anonymous crash reports.
+Crash reports you elect to send are provided to us anonymously.
 By design, these do not contain device or user specific data.

 .. _security-privacy-odk-aggregate: